bengalih/ABS-scripts/SoundOfSilence.md

 - Other running processes on a system may also severly impact transcription performance which is CPU heavy.

+- The best performance increases will be obtained with faster hardware.
+Specifically a GPU (NVIDIA) which can take advantage of CUDA.
+While I have not tested on this configuration it should be as simple as installing [PyTorch] (https://pytorch.org/get-started/locally/) with CUDA support.
+Then, you may need to set `--whisper-device` to `gpu` if the default `auto` setting does not detect your GPU.
+If `gpu` gives errors, you will need to diagnose those with `whisper` or `faster-whisper`.

 ---

 ## 🧾 License